vinlin24/cs143-notebooks/06 Relational Algebra and ER Diagrams.md

 $$S - T$$

 This takes the **set difference** between the two relations.
 That is, keep the tuples in $S$ but exclude tuples that also appear in $T$.
+In other words, keep the tuples in $S$ that do not also appear in $T$.

 This is equivalent to the SQL: